 Skip advert

 Advertisement - Article continues below

-The interior of the current C-Class is pretty much identical to the CLE’s, which launched earlier this year.
-As a result, we don’t expect Mercedes to overhaul the C-Class’ cabin design, and a 11.9-inch central touchscreen and 12.3-inch digital display will take up much of the dashboard space, joined by a head-up display on higher-spec models.
+The interior of the current C-Class is pretty much identical to the CLE’s, which launched in 2024, and we don’t expect Mercedes to overhaul it.
+An 11.9-inch central touchscreen and 12.3-inch digital display with the latest MBUX infotainment system will take up much of the dashboard space, joined by a head-up display on higher-spec models.

-A range of four-cylinder engines make up the C-Class’ petrol, diesel and plug-in hybrid powertrain offerings, and we’ve had no indication that this will change with the 2025 model.
+A range of four-cylinder engines make up the C-Class’ petrol, diesel and plug-in hybrid powertrain line-up, and we’ve had no indication that this will change with the 2025 model.

-The range currently starts with a 1.5-litre petrol mild hybrid in C 200 guise, with the C 220 d gaining a 2.0-litre mild-hybrid diesel, the C 300 e using a 2.0-litre petrol plug-in hybrid combination and the C 300 d doing the same, but with diesel power.
+The range currently starts with a 1.5-litre petrol mild hybrid in C 200 guise, with the C 220 d having a 2.0-litre mild-hybrid diesel, the C 300 e using a 2.0-litre petrol plug-in hybrid combination and the C 300 de doing the same, but with diesel power.
 There’s also the C 300 petrol and C 300 d diesel, which feature more powerful four-cylinder mild-hybrids.

 There are no details so far on what form a hot version of the C-Class could take.
 The upcoming CLE 63 was initially set to use the same four-cylinder petrol plug-in hybrid set-up as the current C 63.
 However, because sales of the C 63 PHEV have been so poor, Mercedes extended the development time of the hottest CLE to give it V8 power.
 There’s no word yet on whether this change of tack will apply to the facelifted C 63, though.

-Given that this is only our second sighting of the updated C-Class, we don’t expect a full reveal until later in 2025.
-Sales remain strong for the model however, rising to 88,800 in the third quarter of 2024 compared with 82,000 during the same period the year before.
+This is our third sighting of the updated C-Class so we expect a full reveal in the coming months - potentially at the Munich Motor Show in September.
+Sales remain strong for the model, rising to 88,800 in the third quarter of 2024 compared with 82,000 during the same period the year before.

+Skip advert